georgelza/SNMP-Flink-Source-connector/README.md

 The statement will define the "static" structure, combined with the various variables defining what where and how to poll.

+The main source connector is located under snmp-source, while the mib loader is located under snmp-bim-loader. mib-source is based on java where as the mib-loader is a small Python program.

 This source connector currently allows the following scenarios.